jszaday/cenjin/README.md

 Goal: be as to Scala as [cgen](https://documen.tician.de/cgen/index.html) is to Python.

 Short-term non-goals:
+- To parse C/C++ code and produce an AST; while feasible, not immediately practical.
 - To have a restricted, C-only code generator; C++ is the focus; treat C as a subset.
+- To implement a "concrete" syntax tree that preserves whitespace (a la Python's libcst).
+- To support various whitespace output formats (Google, LLVM, etc.).